isaacullah/isaacullah.github.io/CompArchLab/index.md

 	* Low-power USB microscopes for conducting microrefuse analysis or other such tasks.
 	* Calipers, profilers, and other measurement tools

-* Fieldwork Supplies:
+* Archaeological and Geoarchaeological Fieldwork:
 	* Sediment auger (regular, sand, and wide buckets)
 	* OSL sampling tools
+	* Soil Chemistry analysis (PH, N, P, K)
-	* Tools and guides for in-situe sediment analysis
+	* Tools and guides for in-situ sediment descriptions
 	* Tapes, levels, tools, etc., for survey and excavation

 More equipment will be added over time.